CodeFontana/ParagonAtm/README.md

 ### Define your screen pool -- AvailableScreens.json
 This JSON is used to define each screen.
 This is completely subjective, so you'll need to adjust accordingly with your testing.

-Each screen is given a name, an array of phrases and a confidence level.
+Each screen is given a name, an array of phrases, confidence level and acceptable edit distance.
 The array of phrases allows you to define multiple potential values, e.g. English vs Spanish phrases.
-Or you might have different scenarios with different text.

-The **MatchConfidence** is provided to accomodate variability with the Paragon screen OCR technology.
-Not always will OCR read every word correctly, so how much of specific phrase do you require to match, in order to say the current ATM screen is a match for what you've defined here...
+The **MatchConfidence** and **EditDistance** parameters are provided to accomodate variability with the Paragon screen OCR technology.
+OCR will not always read every word correctly from the screen.

+**EditDistance** - Similar to spell check, specify the maximum acceptable character difference when comparing two words for equality.
+E.g. with an EditDistance=2, 'vout' would be considered matching with the word 'your'.

+**MatchConfidence** - Specify the percentage of words from a given phrase that must match with the on-screen text, in order to declare the phrase as matching based on the on-screen text.

 ```
 "AvailableScreens": [